Bicycles at UM-Flint

 HCR 113 Bicycling on the Flint River Trail is an elective 1 credit-hour course offered spring and fall semesters.
 Bicycles and helmets are provided free for students registered in the course.
 Faculty interested in using bicycles for academic courses may make arrangements through the Recreation Center by contacting Gary Parr at: firstname.lastname@example.org -or- calling 810-762-3441.

 Lease A Bike!

 Want a bicycle for the warm weather season, but don’t want to buy a new one?
 Lease a refurbished used bike from the Rec Center for $50.
 Bring it back at the end of the season for a partial refund.
 Contact Gary Parr at: email@example.com -or- call 762-3441 to make arrangements.

 Walk & Bike Work Group

-Students, faculty/staff, and community are all welcome to join the Walk & Bike Group Group.
-The mission of the group is to establish a walking & bicycling friendly culture at UM-Flint that fosters the support of safe, non-motorized transportation initiatives, policies, & infrastructures across campus & through the greater Flint area.
-Increased walking & bicycling will lead to reduced congestion on campus, enhanced local & regional transportation options for current students, staff & faculty, aid in attracting future students, and ultimately lead to a safer & healthier community for everone in Flint.
+Students, faculty/staff, and community are all welcome to join the Walk & Bike Group.
+The mission of the group is to establish a walking and bicycling friendly culture at UM-Flint that fosters the support of safe, non-motorized transportation initiatives, policies, and infrastructures across campus and through the greater Flint area.
+Increased walking and bicycling will lead to reduced congestion on campus, enhanced local and regional transportation options for current students, staff and faculty, aid in attracting future students, and ultimately lead to a safer and healthier community for everyone in Flint.

 Get Involved!
-Meetings: 1st Friday of every month, 1 pm, Alumni Room (3rd floor University Center)
+Meet every October, February and May at 1pm in the Alumni Room (3rd floor of the University Center)

 Bicycles brought to the UM-Flint campus must be registered with the Department of Public Safety (DPS).
 Bring the bicycle to DPS in the Hubbard Building 8 am - 5 pm and the following information: